 Not watering radishes enough will also cause you many different problems.
-Sometimes radishes will have yellow leaves when they aren’t getting as much water as they’re supposed to.
+Sometimes they will have yellow leaves when they aren’t getting as much water as they’re supposed to.

 Radishes should receive a light watering four or five times each week.
 You don’t want the soil to get really soggy, but it does need to remain moist.

-You can have an easier time keeping the soil moist if you utilize mulch where you’re growing your radishes.
+You can have an easier time keeping the soil moist if you utilize mulch where you’re growing them.
 Even something as simple as mulch made out of grass clippings should do the trick.

 5 – Watering Too Much

 Interestingly, watering a radish too much can also cause the leaves to turn yellow.
-If you have been a bit overzealous with how much water you’re giving the radishes, then you might have caused the leaves to change colors.
+If you have been a bit overzealous with how much water you’re giving them, then you might have caused the leaves to change colors.

 Generally, plants that get watered too much are going to have a hard time surviving.
 It’s like the plants are drowning because there’s too much water and they haven’t been able to dry out.

-All you need to do is be more careful when you’re watering the radishes.
-Try to keep the soil moist without going overboard so that the radishes don’t suffer.
+All you need to do is be more careful when you’re watering them.
+Try to keep the soil moist without going overboard so they don’t suffer.

 You do need to water radishes often, but you should never make the soil soggy with water.
 Try to keep the soil moist without making it soggy to get better results.